Running Test Imports

 Shopify Test Orders

-As you can see there is a big banner at the top of the order that says Test Order.
-Now that you've successfully imported your tests.
-It's time to review the test order and see if there is something missing.
+As you can see, a big banner at the top of the order says "Test Order."
+Now that you've successfully imported your tests, it's time to review the test order and see if something is missing.

-Ensuring you have the right data
+Ensuring you have the correct data

 2. Did you map the Shipping and Billing addresses?
 If so, they should be under the Shipping Address and Bill Address sections.
 If you've mapped the customer, the addresses should be associated with the customer.
-Review the Customer profile on Shopify to verify the addresses are associated with the customer.
+Review the Customer profile on Shopify to verify the addresses associated with the customer.

-3. Did you properly map the discount codes, taxes and Shipping lines?
+3. Did you properly map the discount codes, taxes, and Shipping lines?

-4. If you expect the Total to show up in the Paid by customer section or want the amount the customer paid to be associated with the customer you'll need to map the transaction data.
+4. If you expect the Total to show up in the Paid by Customer section or want the amount the customer paid to be associated with the customer, you'll need to map the transaction data.
 You can read more about how transactions work here.

 Reports & Analytics